ilent2/otslm/docs/Advanced-Beams.rst

 Amplitude control with a phase device
 =====================================

+In the :ref:`simple-beams-lgbeam-example` and :ref:`simple-beams-hgbeam`
+examples in :scpt:`examples.simple_beams`
-In the `LG beam <Simple-Beams#lg-beam>`__ and `HG beam <Simple-Beams#hg-beam>`__ examples in `Simple Beams <Simple-Beams>`__ we noted how in order to create pure LG or HG beams we need to control both the phase and amplitude of the beam.
-In the `sinc pattern <Simple-Beams#sinc-pattern>`__ example we used the :func:`+otslm.+tools.encode1d` method to encode a 1-dimensional pattern into a 2-dimensional phase pattern.
+we noted how in order to create pure LG or HG beams we need to control both the phase and amplitude of the beam.
+In the :ref:`simple-beams-sinc-example` example we used the :func:`+otslm.+tools.encode1d` method to encode a 1-dimensional pattern into a 2-dimensional phase pattern.
 For encoding two dimensional phase patterns we need to create a mixture of two patterns: the pattern we want to generate and a second pattern which scatters light into another direction.
-Common choices for the second pattern include: - a uniform pattern, which would leave light in the centre of the beam - a checkerboard pattern, which would scatter light into large angles, which can easily be filtered with a iris - a linear grating to deflect light to a specific point - another desired part of the far-field intensity profile
+Common choices for the second pattern include:
+   - a uniform pattern, which would leave light in the centre of the beam
+   - a checkerboard pattern, which would scatter light into large angles, which can easily be filtered with a iris
+   - a linear grating to deflect light to a specific point
+   - another desired part of the far-field intensity profile

 Creating a HG beam
 ------------------